 PMR 730: Physical Medicine and Rehabilitation elective

-Credit: 1 elective for medical school
+Credit: One elective for medical school

 Prerequisite: Successful completion of the second year of medical school

-The Physical Medicine and Rehabilitation elective provides basic training in PM&R evaluations with a strong focus on neurologic and musculoskeletal rehabilitation.
+Overview: The Physical Medicine and Rehabilitation elective provides basic training in PM&R evaluations with a strong focus on neurologic and musculoskeletal rehabilitation.
 The elective exposes the medical student to the broad field of PM&R including sports injuries, congenital and acquired disabilities, complications of disability, and the restoration and maintenance of function.
 Time will be spent on the rehabilitation consult service, the inpatient rehabilitation service, and in the various outpatient clinics.
 The student will be exposed to therapies, medications and procedures typically used in PM&R practice.

-Topics included for this rotation will include the general role of a physiatrist and the staff, the work in the interdisciplinary teams, evaluation of function, description of functional loss, and treatment of physical dysfunction.
+Topics: Topics included for this rotation will include the general role of a physiatrist and the staff, the work in the interdisciplinary teams, evaluation of function, description of functional loss, and treatment of physical dysfunction.
 The rotation can be tailored to some extent depending on the availability of diagnoses that match the students interest.

-The following are the objectives of the course.
-By the end of the four-week elective, the medical student will be able to:
+Objectives: By the end of the four-week elective, the medical student will be able to:

-- Describe the role of Physical Medicine and Rehabilitation specialists in the evaluation for patients diagnosed with a variety of conditions, including but not limited to stroke, spinal cord injury, traumatic brain injury, amputations, multi-trauma, cerebral palsy and spina bifida.
+- Describe the role of physical medicine and rehabilitation specialists in the evaluation for patients diagnosed with a variety of conditions, including but not limited to stroke, spinal cord injury, traumatic brain injury, amputations, multi-trauma, cerebral palsy and spina bifida.

 - Reproducibly describe and demonstrate the evaluation of function through a comprehensive musculoskeletal and neurological examination as indicated within the musculoskeletal and neurological examination checklist, including the neurologic classification of spinal cord injury.